kerfaiyass54/football-app-frontend/README.md

-# Vehicule rent - Frontend
+# Football app  - Frontend

 ## Introduction
-This is the frontend application for **Vehicule rent**, developed using **Angular**.
-It provides a user-friendly interface for managing and accessing the functionalities of the vehicule rental system.
+This is the frontend application for **Football app**, developed using **Angular**.
+It provides a user-friendly interface for managing and accessing the different fields for football such as teams, results, tournaments etc.

 ## Actors
 - **Admin**: Manages system users and existed locations.